ovh/manager/docs/docs/how-to/index.md

 ### Using alternatives

-Otherwise, you can download the pnpm installer corresponding to your system [here](https://yarnpkg.com/en/docs/install).
+Otherwise, you can download the pnpm installer corresponding to your system [here](https://pnpm.io/installation).

 ### Is pnpm installed?

-Ensure Yarn is installed with the following command:
+Ensure Pnpm is installed with the following command:

 ```sh
 $ pnpm --version